dotnet/docs-maui/docs/migration/renderer-to-handler.md

 }
 ```

-`CustomEntryHandler` derives from the `ViewHandler` class, with the generic `CustomEntry` argument specifying the cross-platform control type, and the `AppCompatEditText` argument specifying the type of native control.
+`CustomEntryHandler` derives from the <xref:Microsoft.Maui.Handlers.ViewHandler`2> class, with the generic `CustomEntry` argument specifying the cross-platform control type, and the `AppCompatEditText` argument specifying the type of native control.

-The `CreatePlatformView` override creates and returns an `AppCompatEditText` object.
-The `ConnectHandler` override is the location to perform any required native view setup.
-The `DisconnectHandler` override is the location to perform any native view cleanup, and so calls the `Dispose` method on the `AppCompatEditText` instance.
+The <xref:Microsoft.Maui.Handlers.ViewHandler`2.CreatePlatformView> override creates and returns an `AppCompatEditText` object.
+The <xref:Microsoft.Maui.Handlers.ViewHandler`2.ConnectHandler> override is the location to perform any required native view setup.
+The <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler> override is the location to perform any native view cleanup, and so calls the `Dispose` method on the `AppCompatEditText` instance.

 The handler also implements the Actions defined in the property mapper dictionary.
 Each Action is executed in response to a property changing on the cross-platform control, and is a `static` method that requires handler and cross-platform control instances as arguments.
 In each case, the Action calls methods defined on the native control.